billk-FM/HEC-Commander/HMS-Commander/README.md

 End-to-end handling of HEC-HMS automated execution for a set of calibration parameters that can be defined by the user as an input CSV file.

-Author: William Mark Katzenmeyer, P.E., C.F.M., C.H.
-Fenstermaker and Associates, L.L.C.
+Author: William Mark Katzenmeyer, P.E., C.F.M.

 This script performs the following steps:
 1. Read User Input CSV